-5 Ways To Ensure You Have A Much Happier Holiday Than You Did Last Year
+5 Ways to Ensure You Have a Happier Holiday than Last Year’s

-For a long time, the holidays were a season of disappointment for me.
-Here’s how I learned to have a happier Christmas and really enjoy myself.
+For some, the holidays can feel depressing or be disappointing.
+Here’s how one woman learned to have a happier Christmas and enjoy herself.

-You deserve to have a happier holidays, a happier Christmas, a happier Hanukkah, a happier 2018
+You deserve to have happier holidays—a happier Christmas, a happier Hanukkah, a happier 2019

 Why was Christmas so wonderful for everyone else, when for me it was the season of disappointment?

 In even the happiest family, there’s bound to be a holiday season when real life comes nowhere close to soaring expectations that date back to earliest childhood.
-Add on the stress of the season, too.
+Not to mention, there’s the stress of the season, too.
 Maybe you’re missing someone, mourning someone or bracing yourself for bad blood at the holiday table.
 And the seasonal call to rejoice becomes the heaviest of obligations.
 The first Christmas after my father died, I forgot that the holiday wasn’t all about me.
-The very thought of a Christmas tree brought back so many painful memories that I wouldn’t have one in our house – never mind the disappointment this caused my son, Ben.
+The very thought of a Christmas tree brought back so many painful memories that I wouldn’t have one in our house—never mind the disappointment this caused my son, Ben.

 Focus on what you have, not what you wish could be